jasshu01/jasshu01/README.md

 ---

 > *"You might not think that programmers are artists, but programming is an extremely creative profession." – John Romero*
-> *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*